juju/docs/src/en/charms-storage.md

 juju destroy-model default --release-storage
 ```

-Assuming the above model was LXD-based, create a new model and import the
+Assuming the above model was LXD-based, to create a new model and import the
 released storage volume into it, giving it a storage name of 'pgdata':

 ```bash